joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 ... and want to keep doing!
 ### CIAM identity
-- Primarily focused on OAuth 2, OpenID Connect, SAML
+- Primarily focused on OAuth 2, OpenID Connect, and SAML
-- Design for delegated login systems for multiple applications, devices, and cloud machines
+- Design for delegated login systems with multiple applications, devices, and cloud machines
 - Integration library (SDK) design and maintenance
 - Strategy and implementation of plugins and other extensibility features
 - Documentation and training for engineering teams working with these systems